Welcome to Camp!Safe - Active - Inclusive

 - ask for help when needed

-To ensure the safe arrival and departure of all campers, parents will be met at the door to initial our attendance sheet.
+To ensure the safe arrival and departure of all campers, caregivers will be met at the sign-in/out location to initial the attendance sheet.
 Older participants who have written permission from a parent/guardian to travel on their own will have their arrival time recorded.
 If someone other than the parent/guardian is picking up your child, please let the camp staff know in advance.
 Photo ID will be required at the time of pick up.
 If you know in advance that your child will be absent please notify the camp staff.
 Follow up phone calls will be made if a participant is absent and staff have not been notified.

 Age Range for Camps

 Each camp has specific age ranges to facilitate quality programming which are indicated in the program description.
 Every camper must meet these age requirements by the first day of the course, or they may be required to withdraw due to a lack of program compatibility.
 Please ensure that your children meet the listed requirements prior to registering for a course.
 Should you wish to discuss the suitability of a specific program for your child, please contact Jen Baillie at 604-466-4339.

 hoes are a must!
 Sandals and croc-style sandals are not suitable for our outdoor and indoor adventures.

 Sunscreen should be brought daily and applied regularly.
 We encourage you to show your child how to properly apply sunscreen.
 Staff will remind participants throughout the day to reapply their own sunscreen.
 If indicated, staff may assist younger campers with sunscreen application.

 Campers are required to bring their own lunch, snacks and extra drinks.
 Foods should not require refrigeration.
 We suggest a reusable water bottle (no glass please) so you can fuel up and have the energy to go, go, go!

 IMPORTANT: Due to the number of participants that have severe nut-related allergies,